phil-gg/configure-wsl2/README.md

 ## Idiosyncracies
  - I use 1password for my secrets management; this is heavily integrated into the scripts.
  - I have a custom AU locale, a gb/uk keyboard, and Brisbane timezone, all in `04-keyboard-timezone-locale-WSL-Debian.sh`.
-This shows you how I manage the warring configurations of Debian (debconf) vs. systemd but you will likely want to fork and set your own preferences there.
+This shows you how I manage the warring configurations of Debian (debconf) vs. systemd, but you will likely want to fork and set your own preferences there.

 ## Configuration Instructions